diysynth/EURORACK-MODULES/README.md

 I can not give any warranties whatsoever and also can't be held responsible for any damages.
 You build this circuit at your own risk.
-If you can't verify that this circuit is safe to use in your modular enviroment then please do not use it!
+If you can't verify that this circuit is safe to use or works as expected in your modular enviroment then please do not use it!